-An image of a randomly named directory with randomly named files, with randomly named extensions.
+An image of a randomly named directory with randomly named files, with randomly named extensions image of the registry key created by the malware

-The .Ink file in this instance points to the highlighted file in the image above.
+The .lnk file in this instance points to the highlighted file in the image above.
 It uses a name starting with "AJftzy".
 When the .bat/.cmd script was used, it had been saved in this directory; however, the files that are now created appear to be decoy files and the real persistence is used by the file extension.

-PowerShell is used by the malware to register the randomized file extension, in this case it is".xmJqGtrlkQlFig", and in turn the file extension points to another class in the registry ("xmJqGtrlkQlFig_auto_file").
+PowerShell is used by the malware to register the randomized file extension, in this case it is".xmJqGtrlkQlFig", and in turn the file extension points to another class in the registry ( "xmJqGtrlkQlFig auto file").